-As diligent pet parents the health of our dogs can weigh heavily on our minds.
-If you’ve noticed that your pal with paws has started to sport a fuller frame National Pet Obesity Awareness Day is a pet holiday designed to ‘get the skinny’ on ways to help your furry friend go from flab to fit.
+As diligent pet parents, the health of our dogs can weigh heavily on our minds.
+If you’ve noticed that your pal with paws has started to sport a fuller frame, National Pet Obesity Awareness Day is designed to ‘get the skinny’ on ways to help your furry friend go from flab to fit.

 How Many Dogs Are Overweight?

 According to a 2014 National Pet Obesity Day survey, a whopping 52.7 percent of dogs in the United States are considered overweight or obese, and 57.9 percent of our purring pals have packed on too many pounds.

 Which State Has the Most Overweight Dogs?

 As pet parents the health of our tail-wagging chums can literally be a weighty issue when we notice that our pup is beginning to pack on pounds.